menu

 Essex is a tiny city located in the state of Iowa.
 With a population of 721 people and just one neighborhood, Essex is the 378th largest community in Iowa.
-Essex has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Essex has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Essex is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Essex is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Essex who work in management occupations (13.37%), office and administrative support (10.64%), and teaching (9.41%).